cavaunpeu/willwolf.io-source/content/articles/additional-strategies-partition-function.md

 This equation:

-1. Builds a classifier that discriminates between samples generated from the model distribution and noise distribution **trained only on samples from the latter.** Clearly, this will not make for an effective classifier.
+1. Builds a classifier that discriminates between samples generated from the model distribution and noise distribution **trained only on samples from the latter.** (Clearly, this will not make for an effective classifier.)
-2. To accomplish the former, we note that the equation maximizes the likelihood of the noise samples under the noise distribution—where the noise distribution itself has no actual parameters we intend to train.
+2. To train this classifier, we note that the equation asks us to maximize the likelihood of the noise samples under the noise distribution—where the noise distribution itself has no actual parameters we intend to train!

 In solution, we trivially expand our expectation to one over both noise samples, and data samples.
 In doing so, in predicting $\log{p_{\text{joint}}(y = 1\vert x)} = 1 - \log{p_{\text{joint}}(y = 0\vert x)}$, **we'll be maximizing the likelihood of the data under the model.**